Sanzhanov/API-Tests-Check-List/README.md

 * If offset is negative, the list of users is returned starting from the first position
 * If offset does not exist, an empty list of users is returned
 * List sorting
-* Request data by valid ID, check if correct data is returned
-* Request data for a non-existent ID, but in a valid format
-* Request data for invalid ID

 ## PUT requests
 * Update with correct data